NEST-Protocol/NEST-Oracle-V3.6/docs/readme.md

 NEST V3.6 has made certain functional adjustments and non-functional modifications based on NEST V3.5.

 ### 1.1.
 Functional Class
-1. Cancel dividends
-2. Add voting-governance module (see product document for details), system maintained accounts can be deleted by voting after V3.6 releases
-3. The quotation scale of nest is 30eth, the quotation scale of ntoken is 10eth, the commission is changed from the original calculation based on the scale ratio to a fixed value, and the commissions of nest and ntoken are both set to 0.1eth
+1. Add a voting governance module which will remove system maintenance accounts by voting after v3.6 launches.
+Decentralize developer rights to the community and require 51% votes for any changes of the protocol.

+2. Completely elimination of dividends with all income used for repurchase.

+3. Quotation scale adjustment: NEST Token dual-track quotation scale 30 ETH unchanged, nToken quotation scale adjusted to 10 ETH.

+4. Both quotation fees are adjusted from 0.33% of the scale to positive integer multiples of a fixed unit fee and up to 255 times.
+The unit fee of NEST is 0.1ETH and the unit fee of nToken is 0.05ETH.

+5. The rate of NEST ming by launching enters the next damping period when 204 NEST will be mined in each block.

+6. The upper limit of the block interval of nToken mining is adjusted to 300.

+7. Charges for opening nToken oracle are adjusted to 1000 NEST.

-4. The verification block is proposed to adjust to 20 blocks
+8. The quantity of verification blocks is adjusted from 25 to 20.

-5. NestNode mining independently, the mining speed is 15% of the total mining speed of nest
+9. NestNode Token independent mining separates from NEST miner mining and gets NEST Token by block with the 15% speed of all NEST Token mining.

 ### 1.2.
 Non-functional Class
-1. Adjust the contract structure, redefine contracts which allowing changes and need to be fixed this time and in the future, and the DAO is divided into the ledger and the application (currently there is only one application: repurchase, there might be more DAO application in the future)
+1. Adjust the contract structure and redefine the contracts that are allowed to change and need to be fixed this time and in the future.

+2. Split DAO into ledger and application (currently there is only one application: repurchase and in the future there may be more DAO applications) which is equivalent to reinventing a Snapshot governed functional contract within NEST Protocol that fully executes on-chain.

-2. Adjust the contract data structure.
-The main goal is to save gas consumption.
-After the adjustment, some calculations will have a loss of accuracy, but the accuracy loss will be controlled within one trillionth
+3. Adjust the contract data structure mainly to save Gas consumption and part of the calculation will have accuracy loss which is controlled within one part per trillion after the adjustment.

 ## 2. Contract Structure